Skip to main content.

 9:45 am - 10:00 am ET Welcome

-Opening remarks by the Director of Admission, Mackie Siebens '12
+Opening remarks by the Director of Admission, George Hamel '08.

 Parent/Guardian Q&A

-While students are participating in the class, there is a Q&A by a senior administrator or the President of the College for those who accompanied students to IDP.
+While students are participating in the class, there is a Q&A by the President of the College for those who accompanied students to IDP.

 Time (Eastern Time) Session

-Opening remarks by the Director of Admission, Mackie Siebens '12
+Opening remarks by the Director of Admission, George Hamel '08.

 Q&A with the President

-Admission counselors will email the students they are interviewing with the online interview link and the time of the interview at least one business day before the IDP date.
-Each interview is about 20 to 30 minutes long
+This conversation is a great opportunity for IDP participants to speak with an Admission Representative about their application and life at Bard.
+The online interview link and the time of the interview will be emailed by their Admission counselor at least one business day before the IDP date.
+Each interview is about 20 to 30 minutes long.

 Time (Eastern Time) Session